syncfusion-content/wpf-docs/wpf/PDF/Table.md

 {% endhighlight %}

-> Note: Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class.
+N> Styles for each PdfGridRow in Header can be individually applied using PdfGridRowStyle class.

 Refer to the following topics for more details: